-Introducing a new book release, an award-winning creative nonfiction chronicle:
+Introducing an award-winning creative nonfiction book:

 Deliverance Mary Fields, First African American Woman Star Route